Firebrand Review: Alicia Vikander and Jude Law are Wasted in Dull Period Piece

 Firebrand (2024), directed by Karim Aïnouz

-Firebrand Movie Review
+Firebrand Review

 Karim Aïnouz’s Firebrand opens with a string of text reminding the audience that history tells the stories of men and war, but leaves out the rest of humanity, leaving us to draw our own wild conclusions.
 A sign that his latest film, one that packs the occasional punch but otherwise sinks into period piece fluff, is not entirely true.